 - If there is no majority, then the decision power lies in the hands of the Principal Magistrate

-The constitution of the board under the juvenile justice act, 2015
+Constitution of the board under the Juvenile Justice Act, 2015

-To regulate issues dealing with the children engaged in criminal activities, a bench of the following under the statute gets created:
+To regulate issues dealing with children engaged in criminal activities, a bench of the following under the statute was created as follows:

 - A principal magistrate:

 - Must be either a metropolitan magistrate or a judicial magistrate of the first class

 - Should possess knowledge about child psychology and welfare

 - Two social workers:

 - One social worker should be a woman